saadchow/ShowTime/README.md

 ### Getting Started 🌱

 To get started with ShowTime, visit [the deployed app](https://show-time-a09774f7fe38.herokuapp.com/).
 You can log in and start tracking your favorite shows in no time!

+Here is the [Trello Board](https://trello.com/b/e8SpOaI8/show-tracker) to view the development process!

 ## Next Steps 🚀